EXCLUDING THE FLIGHT RULES, THESE FAQS RELATE TO S13 AND WILL BE UPDATED AT THE START OF S14

 QUALIFICATION FOR THE FINAL

-Why are there only 11 European Swingers qualifying for the Final but 12 ROW Swingers?
+Why are there only 11 Europe Swingers and 11 ROW Swingers qualifying for the Final ?

 When will I know how many Club Swingers and Fun Swingers will make up both the European and ROW team at the final?

-The 12 European Team Final places will be made up of 1 Flying Club Gold member qualifying from a Gold member invitational event, together with 11 Swingers from all European leaderboards – the split between each league and handicap division will be based on the number of active members in each league/division on Friday 5 July 2013.
+The 12 European Team Final places will be made up of 1 Flying Club Swinger qualifying direct from our UK Society days, a minimum 3 Swingers from Europe Club Division 1 and 8 Swingers from a combination of the other European leaderboards – the split between divisions is based on the number of active members in each league/division on Friday 29 July 2016.
+You can view the final split here

-The 12 ROW Team Final places will be made up of 12 Swingers from all ROW leaderboards – the split between each league and handicap division will be based on the number of active members in each league/division on Friday 5 July 2013.
+The 12 ROW Team Final places will be made up of 1 Flying Club Swinger qualifying direct from the US day, a minimum 3 Swingers from US Club Division 1, a minimum 3 Swingers from ROW Club Division 1, and 5 Swingers from a combination of the other ROW/US leaderboards – the split between divisions is based on the number of active members in each league/division on Friday 29 July 2016.
+You can view the final split here

 If I am in a qualifying position on the leaderboard at the end of the Season, do I automatically win a place in the final?

 Any Flying Club member can register for, and take part in Swingers and enjoy the thrill of entering scores, meeting and playing other Swingers and climbing the leaderboard.
-However please be aware that in order to qualify for the Season 10 Final, you must have completed a minimum of one Virgin Atlantic return long haul flight activity between 9 October 2012 – 19 August 2013 and this activity must be credited to your Flying Club account by the 19 August 2013.
-Click here to view qualifying earning classes.
+However, please be aware that in order to qualify for the Season 13 Final, each individual Flying Club Swinger must have completed a minimum amount of flight activity between the dates of 29 September 2015 and Monday 22 August 2016.

 If I am in a qualifying position on the leaderboard at the end of the Season, but have not taken a flight do I get the opportunity to purchase a flight then?

-Unfortunately not, in order to qualify for the Final, all Swingers must have completed their Virgin Atlantic trip between 9 October 2012 and 19 August 2013.
+Unfortunately not, in order to qualify for the Final, all Swingers must have completed all their qualifying flights between 29th September 2015 and 22nd August 2016.

 If I am lucky enough to qualify to represent Europe or the Rest of the World will there be any costs involved?

-As a European qualifier, you will receive an optional return flight from London Heathrow to Edinburgh and transfer from Edinburgh Airport to the venue if you require it.
-Alternatively you may decide to make your own travel arrangements to and from the venue at your own expense.
-In addition all European qualifiers will receive 3 nights accommodation, breakfast, lunch and dinner, beverages during functions and four rounds of golf.
+As a European qualifier, you will receive return economy flights from London Heathrow to Johannesburg, transfers to the venue, 4 nights accommodation, excursions, breakfast, lunch and dinner, beverages during functions and four rounds of golf.

-As a Rest of the World qualifier, you will be provided with return economy flights to Edinburgh from your nearest suitable airport (to be determined by Virgin Atlantic), transfers to the venue, 3 nights accommodation, breakfast, lunch and dinner, beverages during functions and four rounds of golf.
+As a Rest of the World qualifier, you will be provided with return economy flights to Johannesburg from your nearest Virgin Atlantic serviced airport, transfers to the venue, 4 nights accommodation, excursions, breakfast, lunch and dinner, beverages during functions and four rounds of golf.

-Travel to and from your departure airport is at the qualifier’s expense.
+Travel to and from your departure airport is also at the qualifier’s expense.

 Any purchases from the golf club or hotel’s shops, additional food or drink or any room incidentals (to include but not limited to mini bar, telephone calls, room service, pay per view movies) will be payable by the qualifier.